ralph-groupscholar/website/ralph.md

 - Captured a Playwright viewport screenshot of groupscholar.com; the automation snapshot still dominates the page while the lower third sits mostly empty, and the pulse rows feel visually repetitive in a headless frame.
 - Sketched creative follow-ups: insert a compact program/outcome rail, convert the pulse tiles into a cadence ticker, and keep the snapshot fully visible without scroll or hidden animations.
 - Added a new automation rail for programs/outcomes/matching and replaced the pulse grid with a cadence ticker band so the snapshot feels fuller while staying within a single frame.
+2026-02-06 11:27:31 — Iteration 77
+- Reviewed the current codebase and recent git history for context.
+- Captured a Playwright 1280x720 viewport screenshot of groupscholar.com; the automation snapshot fits without scroll, but the brief feels a touch tall and the lower cadence band still reads airy in the headless frame.
+- Sketched creative follow-ups: compress the snapshot ledger into a single-line rail, tighten automation header padding, and keep all automation content fully visible without motion.
+- Compressed the automation ledger into an inline rail and tightened automation paddings/gaps so the snapshot fills the frame more evenly while staying fully visible.